CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 ###Independent Apps

 As mentioned above, watchOS 6 provides opportunities for developers to focus on Apple Watch as an independent platform within the Apple device ecosystem.
 This change means apps can run as stand-alone products that can offer a full-featured experience to end users, especially when combined with cellular data (available on Apple Watch series 3 and 4).

+></a>"Independent apps don’t need an iOS companion app to operate properly.
+Users can choose to install the iOS app, the watchOS app, or both." - <a herf="<a herf="https://developer.apple.com/documentation/watchkit/creating_independent_watchos_apps">Apple Developer website</a>

 Networking, audio streaming (no longer limited to only Apple Music), software updates directly from the App Store and more will round out watchOS 6 when released later this year.